 As much as you want to be seen as “up to date” your PR topic still needs to be original.
 Use your understanding of current topics to potentially secure brand awareness rather than copying existing stories.

 Build your network with journalists in your area of specialisation as well as generating important relationships with those working in major news outlets to become a trusty source of information.

-Build a reputation for giving great, valid information and interesting, relevant stories, and within time you will enjoy those quality media mentions.
+Build a reputation for giving great, valid information and interesting, relevant stories, and within the time you will enjoy those quality media mentions.

 Using social networking platforms such as LinkedIn and Twitter to engage with journalists.
-Simply ‘liking’ or commenting on their posts slowly over time will make your name stick more for when you proceed to a first conversation.
+Simply ‘liking’ or commenting on their posts slowly over time will make your name stick more when you proceed to a first conversation.